ligato/docs/docs/user-guide/quickstart.md

-Verify the image has been downloaded:
+Verify the image has downloaded:

 ```
 docker images